Black Sea Project: Northwest Black Sea Sediment Delivery 2015-2017

 The second theme was to develop a biostratigraphic framework for the region (#14-15).
-It documents a single 6.4 km thick, magnetostratigraphically-dated biostratigraphic reference section for the NW Black Sea.
-The section spans the late Miocene to early Pleistocene in the Dacian Basin, a silled embayment of the NW Black Sea basin.
+It documents a single 6.4 km thick, magnetostratigraphically dated biostratigraphic reference section for the northwest Black Sea.
+The section spans the late Miocene to Early Pleistocene in the Dacian Basin, a silled embayment of the northwest Black Sea basin.
 Detailed descriptions of shallow-water macrofauna and microfauna are complemented by a full palynological dataset.
 These records provide a stratigraphic reference section for wells in the Black Sea allowing the correlation of well records to both the Paratethys regional and the global timescales.

 Completed: November 2020.

 Contact(s): Stephen Vincent

 The map below shows the samples collected and/or the areas of relevance for reports issued during this project phase.
 To interactively explore all the reports and samples belonging to the project series, click the blue button below the map.

 - Palynology of the Slănicul de Buzău section in the southeast Carpathian foredeep: Towards a stratigraphic reference section CASP.BlackSea.NW2015-17.15

 - Slănicul de Buzău: a Late Miocene to Early Pleistocene biostratigraphic reference section for the Dacian Basin and northwest Black Sea CASP.BlackSea.NW2015-17.14

 - Investigating the reasons for anomalously lithic-rich sandstones in the East Dacian Basin CASP.BlackSea.NW2015-17.13